fajwel/Open-Canopy/README.md

 This paper is part of the project *AI4Forest*, which is funded by the French National Research Agency ([ANR](https://anr.fr/Projet-ANR-22-FAI1-0002)), the German Aerospace Center ([DLR](https://www.dlr.de/en)) and the German federal ministry for education and research ([BMBF](https://www.bmbf.de/bmbf/en/home/home_node.html)).

 The experiments conducted in this study were performed using HPC/AI resources provided by GENCI-IDRIS (Grant 2023-AD010114718 and 2023-AD011014781) and [Inria](https://inria.fr/fr).

+Models and dataloaders models were implemented as in https://github.com/archaeoscape-ai/archaeoscape, thanks to [Yohann Perron](https://github.com/yohannperron) and [Vladyslav Sydorov](https://github.com/vsydorov).

 ## Dataset license